vincent-van-hoef/Analysis5204/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of Analysis5204 is to …
+The goal of Analysis5204 is to provide the code and data of the analysis
+\#5204.
+Besides the resulting analysis, it is also an experiment to combine an R package structure with a containerized environment.

 ## Installation